Your Home Studio

 I bought this mic when I started coaching and wanted a second mic.
 I liked my other Sterling, and this was on super sale at Guitar Center, marked down to around $150 from like $500.
 To be honest, I couldn't tell you the difference between the audio of the ST51 vs. the ST55 (although the ST55 does have a -10db switch, but as far as the output goes, the two mics have always sounded similar to me.

-This is the mic I currently use most.
+This is one mic I currently use in heavy rotation.
 It’s not cheap, but it is very nice.
 If the Neuman TLM 103 is the top choice in large diaphragm mics, the Sennheiser 416 is the TLM 103 of shotgun mics.
 I love it so much.

 AKG P120 🌟

-I got this mic as a backup/travel guy after watching this review— he seems to know more about audio equipment than I’ll ever need to, and his tl;dr was that it was pretty good for the price.
+I got this mic as a backup/travel guy after watching this review— this guy seems to know more about audio equipment than I’ll ever need to, and his tl;dr was that it’s pretty good for the price.
 I picked one up for about $85 and so far, I’m a fan.

 I’ve never owned this one myself, but I know a lot of people who like it for a mic at an entry-level price point.